Group chat and multi-user setup

 All other messages are silently ignored.

-Per-topic overrides In forum groups, you can set trigger mode per topic.
+Per-topic overrides In forum groups, you can set listen mode per topic.
 A topic override takes priority over the chat-level default.
 For example, set

 mentionson general chat but leave coding topics onall.
 See Topics for details.